mkoenigb/OSM-Geofabrik_Universal-QML-Style/README.md

 The current version is still far from beeing finished, but will be updated regulary.

 # What it is
-This is a style set for QGIS in .qml format for osm extracts in shapefile format from geofabrik.de.
+This is a style set for QGIS in .qml format for osm extracts in shapefile format from http://download.geofabrik.de/.

 # Requirements
 QGIS 3.4 or later is required to run this set as intended.
 When using older versions some styles might not work as intended.